Refresh your workspace with gorgeous office greenery

 Workspace in need of an upgrade?
-If you want something pretty that also helps aid office productivity, you can't go past a touch of living greenery.
+If you want something pretty that also helps aid office (or work-from-home!) productivity, you can't go past a touch of living greenery.

 Much like indoor plants help beautify the home, they also make the office a much more pleasant place to be - transforming it from sterile to inspirational.
 There are known benefits to office plants, too, outside the aesthetic.
 Multiple studies have shown that the presence of indoor plants in offices helps to increase productivity, improve mood and wellbeing, drive down levels of stress and illness and improve cognition and concentration.
 Many indoor plants have also been shown to possess air purifying capabilities - an excellent attribute in an office filled with people and recycled air!
 In addition, living indoor greenery when carefully selected is less likely to trigger anyone's allergies or respiratory issues than cut flowers, which may shed pollen.